Samsung Galaxy Note10+ review: Reaching the limit of flagship

 The "Infinity O" cutout may be controversial for some, but I didn't mind it much.

 Finally on the way out of Samsung phones is the 3.5mm jack, and while I'll never celebrate its removal, it's increasingly clear that most people just don't care about it.
-The average Note fan may be more likely than most to be a little miffed over this change, but between the excellent AKG USB-C earbuds and the USB to 3.5mm adapter Samsung includes in the box, I find it harder and harder to really get annoyed about this.
+The average Note fan may be more likely than most to be a little miffed over this change, but between the excellent AKG USB-C earbuds Samsung includes in the box, I find it harder and harder to really get annoyed about this.
 USB-C headphones do exist now, and the quality of most adapters today is virtually indistinguishable from a built-in jack.

-Also gone is the dedicated power key, which is weird!
+Perplexingly, Samsung has done away with the dedicated power key on the Note10+, which is weird!
 I still maintain this was because Samsung wanted to eliminate all buttons from the Note entirely and was forced to add some back at the last minute, and the end result is a seemingly pointless layout change.
 I got used to having my power button on the left hand side of the phone, but it never felt natural.
 This is undoubtedly something you'd adapt to, but I never fully got there during my testing.
-This key also doubles as the Bixby button, which you can thankfully turn off entirely and proceed to never think about Bixby again (after also disabling Bixby home, or switching launchers).
-You can also configure it such that long-pressing just brings up the usual shutdown and restart options, restoring it to its rightful function as a dedicated power key.
+This key doubles as the Bixby button, which you can thankfully turn off entirely and proceed to never think about Bixby again (and after disabling Bixby home, or switching launchers).
+By default, Samsung has set up the Note10+ such that the power and restart functions are only accessible for the quick settings panel, which is a bit weird.
+But, you can reconfigure the physical button in the software such that long-pressing just brings up the usual shutdown and restart options, restoring it to its rightful function as a dedicated power key.

 The Bixby-come-power key is, mercifully, customizable.